-Odwalla’s fruit juice drinks sure are tasty – but I have a few problems with them.
+Odwalla’s fruit juice drinks sure are tasty – Heck I used to enjoy drinking them thinking I was doing something great for my body.
+But it turns out they are not quite as healthy as they seem.
+My issue with the fruit drinks are not taste, but otherwise.
 1) They contain Soy Lecithin, see why I avoid any soy.
 2) They are a little $pricey.
 AND 3) They are flash pasteurized.
 As stated on their web site: “…the juice is rapidly heated for a short period of time to a temperature high enough to eliminate harmful bacteria.
 It’s then quickly cooled to retain fresh flavors and nutrients.”

 - 1/2 cup full-fat coconut milk

 OR 1/2 cup whole-milk plain yogurt

 - 1/2 cup filtered water

 - Juice of half a lemon

 - 1 small banana